ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

 - [TMLR 2024, **Self-consistency**] [Generating with Confidence: Uncertainty Quantification for Black-box Large Language Models](https://arxiv.org/abs/2305.19187) *Zhen Lin et.al.* 30 May 2023

-  >They explored UQ methods for black-box models in the NLG task and proposed a series of methods to evaluate the models' uncertainty regarding inputs and confidence in each generated sequence, primarily based on the similarity of multiple generations.
+  >They explored UQ methods for black-box models in the NLG task and proposed a series of methods (e.g., compute similarity as a graph, with sampled sequences are nodes and pairwise similarities are edges) to evaluate the models' uncertainty regarding inputs and confidence in each generated sequence, primarily based on the similarity of multiple generations.

 - [EACL 2024 Findings, **Self-consistency**] [Do Language Models Know When They’re Hallucinating References](https://arxiv.org/abs/2305.18248) *Ayush Agrawal et.al.* 29 May 2023